 The selections that you make here determine how discrete-time signals are processed in Simulink.
 The recommended Solver options settings for signal processing simulations are

 Fixed step size (fundamental sample time):

 Treat each discrete rate as a separate task:

 You can automatically set the above solver options for all new models by using DSP Simulink model templates.
-For more information, see Configure the Simulink Environment for Signal Processing Models in the DSP System Toolbox documentation.
+For more information, see Configure the Simulink Environment for Signal Processing Models.

 In the fixed-step, single-tasking mode, discrete-time signals differ from the prototype described in Time and Frequency Terminology by remaining defined between sample times.
 For example, the representation of the discrete-time triangle wave looks like this.